manufakturet-booking/manufakturet-booking.github.io/about.md

 _This text is in about.md in the root folder_

-!It uses the default layout!
+!It uses the home layout!

 *** This is possibly the same as index, or an expanded form of index ***